Salicylic Acid Shampoo – What Is It, Benefits, And How To Use It

 3. Scalp Psoriasis

-Psoriasis is a chronic inflammatory condition affecting any body part, including the scalp.
+Psoriasisi XA skin condition when the skin in the knees, or on the elbows and scalp turn dry and itchy.
+It could be inflamed and very painful. is a chronic inflammatory condition affecting any body part, including the scalp.
 It is caused by excess cell turnover on the skin, causing itchy, scaly, and red patches.
-Salicyclic acid can manage the psoriatic plaques, minimizing itchiness (3).
+Salicyclic acid can manage the psoriatic plaquesi XA type of psoriasis causing plaques on the skin that are dry, thick, scaly and could be red, silvery-white or dark in color. , minimizing itchiness (3).

 If you have scalp psoriasis, using salicylic acid shampoos can help manage the flare-ups.
 However, salicylic acid does not treat psoriasis.
 You have to use medicated products and take prescription medicines to minimize it.